algarviz/algarviz/README.md

 - IBM's Full Stack Cloud Certified Engineer.
 - Containers & Kubernetes Certificate by IBM.
 - Developing Cloud Native Applications Certificate by IBM
-- Python Project for AI and Application Development Certificate by IBM.
+- Python for AI and Application Development Certificate by IBM.
 - Python for Data Science and AI Certificate by IBM.